We are often asked ‘ How can it be OK to fish and eat the highly protected European Eel?’.

 Eel stocks had been declining for a century or more, ever since the industrial revolution.
 Arrivals of glass eels from the ocean saw a steep decline since the early 1980s and are now below 10% of that just 40 years ago.
 The main causes of the decline are: over 1 million migration barriers across Europe blocking access to 90% of habitat; loss of wetlands, being sucked into pumps and hydropower turbines; climate change impacting survival in the ocean; overfishing in the past, illegal fishing now, and introduced parasites.

 In response to this decline, the EU Eel Regulation was adopted in 2009; trade outside of the EU was regulated under CITES in 2009; SEG was created in 2010.
-It also caused IUCN to place the eel on its Red List of Threatened Species
+It also caused IUCN to place the eel on its Red List of Threatened Species.

 At the last estimate in 2017, an average of 1.3 billion glass eels a year have been arriving to Europe.
 A more recent analysis of trends using ICES data suggest that numbers have been starting to rise again since 2011, just two years after the Eel Regulation’s protection.
 It is not at risk of extinction: